theonlymagdela/StarWarsAPI/README.md

 # API Wars

+Solo project from web module at coodecool shool.

 ## Story

 Because you are so awesome, a golden humanoid droid wants to meet you in the nearest Kantina....